What is ovarian cancer?

 After finding out you have ovarian cancer, you may feel shocked, upset, anxious or confused.
 These are normal responses.
 It may be helpful to talk about your treatment options with your doctor, family and friends.
 Seek as much information as you feel you need.
 It is up to you how involved you want to be in making decisions about your treatment.

-Find out more about best ovarian cancer care:
+Find out more about after a diagnosis of ovarian cancer:

 Treatment for ovarian cancer